percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 - A single new field, `spec.mysql.replicationChannels`, on the existing `PerconaServerMySQL` CRD configures the replica side of cross-site replication.
 - Supports `clusterType: group-replication` only in this initial release.
 Async-clusterType support is deferred (see Non-Goals).
-- Topology: **M sources → N replicas**.
-Each replica CR declares one or more named replication channels; each channel can list multiple source endpoints (used as seeds for GR membership discovery).
+- Each replica CR declares one or more named replication channels; each channel can list multiple source endpoints (used as seeds for GR membership discovery).
-- MySQL-native source failover via `SOURCE_CONNECTION_AUTO_FAILOVER = 1`.
+- MySQL-native source connection failover via `SOURCE_CONNECTION_AUTO_FAILOVER = 1`.
 For GR sources, `asynchronous_connection_failover_add_managed()` tracks membership changes inside the source cluster automatically.
-- Replica enforces `super_read_only = ON` on its primary while replicating, to prevent application split-brain.
+- Replica cluster enforces `super_read_only = ON` on its primary while replicating.
 - Promotion is user-driven by editing the CR (removing the channels).
 No automatic cross-site failover.
 - TLS for the replication channel is on by default; disabling it requires an explicit `unsafeFlags` opt-in.